 Most domestic helper rooms have no windows – this can be problematic.
-There are multiple solutions to make up for the lack of proper natural ventilation and ensure that hot temperatures are bearable.
+There are multiple solutions to make up for the lack of proper natural ventilation and ensure that temperature is suitable.

 Let your domestic helper sleep in the living room

 Some employers ask their helper to sleep on a sofa in the living room.
 This is not advised as the helper does not have enough privacy.
 If you really have no choice, you might want to partition the living room by using folding screens – they can be removed easily – or thick curtains or even blinds as temporary room dividers.

 Let your helper share room with an adult or teenager of the opposite sex